yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

       }
     }

 The following are details about this metadata.
-Please note that the "fields" described here are found as JSON attributes *inside* the ``meta`` field, and are *not* separate database fields of their own.
+Please note that the "fields" described here are found as JSON attributes *inside* a given ``meta`` field, and are *not* separate database columns of their own.

   ``old_names``